 “More than 80% of Cheryl’s blends have been developed because of the needs of my clients, but the creating of the blends is 100% Cheryl’s doing,” says Herman.
 “Cheryl is an alchemist.
 I call her a miraculous alchemist!
 I tell her a pet’s issues and she comes up with a blend which addresses those issues exactly!
 Further, I know that what she creates is 200% safe for my clients to use, unlike many other blends on the market.”

 Much of Herman’s work is done at a client’s home or by remote phone sessions, which frees up the office space for Beller to offer classes for people wishing to learn more about essential oils, and allowing them to create their own blends.
-Because she now has use of the very homey office space, Beller has added a weekly Aroma Bar to the menu of services, where, from noon to 4 p.m. on selected Saturdays, participants can have a simple custom blend created just for them on the spot, or they can consult with Beller to create a complex blend for physical, mental, or emotional challenges that they would like addressed, either for themselves, for another, or for the well-being of their special dog, cat, or horse.
+Because she now has use of the very homey office space, Beller, who also works largely remotely, uses the office for personal consultations and classes as desired by the client, Clients can have a simple custom blend created just for them on the spot, or they can consult with Beller to create a complex blend for physical, mental, or emotional challenges that they would like addressed, either for themselves, for another, or for the well-being of their special dog, cat, or horse.

 As a pet therapist, Herman wants to be clear that she’s not a dog trainer or veterinary behaviorist.
 “I am a listener, communicator, and therapist.
 This means I can help you to understand your four-legged better,” she says on her website.
 “I listen to other species, who share all sorts of information with me.
 I use what they say, and what I sense/feel in their bodies, to give you more information, and to help devise a plan if there are issues in need of addressing.
 I will always leave you with more information than before we met, and with a clear plan of action going forward.”
 Herman works with many local trainers and veterinarians as well.